AntonKueltz/rfc7539/README.rst

     from os import urandom

     key = urandom(32)  # key is 32 bytes
-    nonce = 'thisisanonce'  # nonce is 12 bytes (DO NOT REUSE A NONCE WITH THE SAME KEY) message = 'Some message to be encrypted' additional_data = 'Some additional data'  # this will not be encrypted but will be verified for integrity
+    nonce = b'thisisanonce'  # nonce is 12 bytes (DO NOT REUSE A NONCE WITH THE SAME KEY) message = b'Some message to be encrypted' additional_data = b'Some additional data'  # this will not be encrypted but will be verified for integrity

     # encryption
     ciphertext, mac = aead.encrypt_and_tag(key, nonce, message, additional_data)